-- With good business acumen at my disposal, I realised early on in my career that entrepreneurship is my thing!
+- With good business acumen at my disposal, I realized early on in my career that entrepreneurship is my thing!

-- After working with large business enterprises in Bangalore, the start-up capital of India, I was keen to explore how startups build innovative businesses with fast pace and limited resources.
+- After working with large business enterprises in Bangalore, the start-up capital of India, I was keen to explore how startups build innovative businesses at a fast pace and with limited resources.

 - Here is how I gained a solid understanding of how startups function and started on my own.